 3. Have a call to action…most of the time

-Almost every text you send should have a purpose—whether it’s a status update, a customer thank you email, or a special offer.
+Almost every text you send should have a purpose—whether it’s a status update, a thank you email to customer, or a special offer.
 Be sure to include a clear call to action for your customers—a discount code they can use, a URL for them to visit, or a reply keyword.
 But don’t sell with every text; it can get aggravating.
 Keep the personal touch alive by sending greetings for the holidays, or wish your customer a happy birthday if you have that information—if you’d normally send them a card through the mail, you can text them for a fraction of the cost.

 4. Offer tangible value